VEGA Technical Reference

 10.3 Register interface

-floating point), triangleCMD/fTriangleCMD, the pixel pipeline controls
+fTriangleCMD, the pixel pipeline controls (fbzColorPath, fogMode,

-registers, the DAC data port, and the per-TMU texture mode, LOD, base
+DAC data port, and the texture mode, LOD, base address, and NCC table

 10.4 Software status